Visual IVRs for contact centres

 However, despite its many advantages, there are still a few common myths regarding Visual IVRs customer service solutions that need to be put to rest.

-3 Myths About Visual IVRs
+3 Myths about using Visual IVRs in contact centres:

 1. Baby Boomers won’t use it